 Tips about this recipe

-- Use ripe bananas: Ripe bananas are sweeter and softer, which makes them easier to mash and adds more flavor to the cake.
+- Use perfectly ripe bananas: Bananas should be perfectly ripened, even can use more ripe bananas that nobody wants to eat at home.
+Those bananas are sweeter and softer, which makes them easier to mash and adds more flavor banana to the cake.
 Look for bananas with brown spots on the skin, which indicate that they are ripe.

 - Mash the bananas well: Make sure to mash the bananas until they are completely smooth and there are no lumps.
 This will help the bananas to be evenly distributed throughout the cake.